 Replacing your course textbook using e-books from UCF Libraries is a great way to include affordable instructional materials into your course.
 These e-books are free to students, allow unlimited usage, and familiarize students with the UCF Library resources.
 Faculty who have implemented library-sourced materials into their courses during the previous calendar year are also recognized at this event.

 List of 2023 Event Library-Sourced Materials Recognized Faculty & Collaborators (To Be Added Soon)

 The faculty who have used open educational resources (OER) and offered students a zero-cost course materials experience during the previous calendar year are also recognized at this event.
 OER is a great way to reduce the cost of instructional materials by using publicly-available resources, such as OpenStax, or allowing a faculty member to create their own open resources for students and fellow colleagues to access.

 List of 2023 Event OER Recognized Faculty & Collaborators (To Be Added Soon)

 Orange Grove Collection

-In 2019, five UCF faculty members participated in the Complete Florida Challenge Grant to create their own open educational resource.
-Thanks to the Creative Commons licenses, their openly-licensed works are available to the public and are housed in The Orange Grove: Florida’s Open Educational Resource Repository.
+In 2019, five UCF faculty members participated in the Complete Florida Challenge Grant to create their own open educational resource and were recognized during the 2020 AIM High event.
+Thanks to the Creative Commons licenses, their openly-licensed works are available to the public and were previously housed on The Orange Grove: Florida’s Open Educational Resource Repository.
+These works can now be found on UCF Pressbooks.
 The Orange Grove Collection is an example of one of the many ways faculty can adopt, create, and/or adapt their own zero-cost materials.